CogSciUOS/DeepLearningToolbox/doc/activation.md

 ## Principal Component Analysis (PCA)

-PCA is a standard method, realized as an orhtogonal transformation.
+PCA is a standard method, realized as an orthogonal transformation.
 Principal components are ordered by the amount of variance they capture, allowing for a simple dimensionality reduction scheme.
-This can also be used to estimate the number of relevant dimenions of activations in a network layer.
+This can also be used to estimate the number of relevant dimensions of activations in a network layer.

 * Harold Hotelling (1933): *Analysis of a complex of statistical variables into principal components*, Journal of Educational Psychology 24(6), 417-441,
   DOI: [10.1037/h0071325](https://doi.org/10.1037/h0071325)

-# Bivariate anaylysis
+# Bivariate analysis

 Comparing activation patterns of two layers, for example:
 * of the same network, at different times during training